Preservation and Conservation Policy

 10.1 Surrogate items

-Surrogate items are provided where the original is at risk of over use or are not fit for production
+Surrogate items are provided where the original is at risk of overuse or are not fit for production

 10.2 Handling